manuelyhvh/sql-server-samples/samples/features/security/contoso-hr-sql-db/always-encrypted-with-secure-enclaves/README.md

    ![DC-series hardware configuration](./img/portal-attestation-policy.png)

 4. Close the browser tab for the attestation provider.
 Right-click on the app service for the Contoso HR web application in your resource group and open its `Overview` blade in a new tab.
 Click on `Configuration` under `Settings`.
 In the `Connection strings` section, click `Advanced edit`.
 This will display the database connection string configured for the web application.
-There are two important things to call out in the database connection string:
+There are three important things to call out in the database connection string:

    - `Column Encryption Setting = Enabled` turns the Always Encrypted on in the client driver, allowing it to transparently encrypt query parameters and decrypt queries results.
    - `Attestation Protocol = AAS` specifies Microsoft Azure Attestation is used for attesting the secure enclave for the `ContosoHR` database.